bjornmeansbear/climateChange/lecture.md

 Global warming is often used interchangeably with climate change — but global warming is an aspect of climate change — climate change includes global warming AND its effects. (wikipedia global warming page)

+Nasa defines climate change as a broad range of global phenomenon created predominantly by burning fossil fuels which add heat trapping gases to Earth’s atmosphere.
+These phenomenon include the increased temperature trends described by global warming. but also encompass changes such as sea level rise and ice mass loss in greenland, antarctica, and the arctic and mountain glaciers worldwide.
+Shifts in flower blooming, and more severe and extreme weather events.

 ## {everything is connected}

 Buckminster Fuller liked to refer to our planet as "spaceship earth" -- we float through space on our earth just like astronauts on a spaceship: we only have the air, food, and resources onboard.